sowcow/blog/content/posts/rabbit-holes-mad-max-fury-road.md

 This is my bet.
 The Shining integrated different sources, now other movies integrate it as part of their bundle.
-This integration has significance, it made me stop watching at one point.
+This integration has significance for my context, it made me stop watching at one point.
 So I say it has an axe and it is conceptually thrown into the viewer badly.

 This fast-paced genre fits well for doing such "shallow" painting on top of other movies.